 Welcome and Introduction to the Day

 John Ketchell, Leader ETSI STF561

 Introduction to the Smart Citizen Report and Recommendations

 STF 561 Team: Emmanuel Darmois, John Ketchell, Jacqui Taylor, Ricardo Vitorino

 Panel 1: Setting the Scene – Smart Cities and their Challenges

 The panel will take an overview of the interaction between cities (rather, local communities) and the technologies that will enable them to become more intelligent.
 Are cities – which seldom have expert resources - at the mercy of technology providers or consultants in terms of solutions?
 How can they maximise the benefits from digitalisation of services?
-Is a more integrated approach possible, if so, how?
+What are the key challenges to a more integrated approach?

 Networking Coffee Break